nikomatsakis/babysteps/content/blog/2025-07-31-rs-py-ts-trifecta.markdown

 Idea-oriented programming, in contrast, is definitely **programming**.
 But your role is different.
 As the programmer, you're more like the chief architect.
 Your coding tools are like your apprentices.
 You are thinking about the goals and the key aspects of the design.
 You lay out a crisp plan and delegate the heavy lifting to the tools -- and then you review their output, making tweaks and, importantly, generalizing those tweaks into persistent principles.
 When some part of the problem gets tricky, you are rolling up your sleeves and do some hands-on debugging and problem solving.

-If you've been in the industry a while, this description wil lbe familiar.
+If you've been in the industry a while, this description will be familiar.
 It's essentially the role of a Principal Engineer.
 It's also a solid description of what I think an open-source mentor ought to do.

 ## Idea-oriented programming changes the priorities for language choice